-- Pull guide bar forward until chain is snug in guide bar grooves. - Now, install bar clamp making sure the adjusting pin is positioned in the lower hole in the guide bar.
+- Pull guide bar forward until chain is snug in guide bar groove. - Install bar clamp.

-- Install bar clamp nuts and finger tighten only.
-Do not tighten any further at this point. - · Now proceed to the "Chain Adjustment" section.
+- Install bar clamp screw. - Install bar clamp nut and finger tighten only.
+Do not tighten any further at this point. - Now proceed to the "Chain Adjustment" section.

-CHAIN ADJUSTMENT (Fig. 14, 15, &16)
+CHAIN ADJUSTMENT (Fig. 14, 15 & 16)